dollabs/pamela/doc/PAMELA.md

 Each *pclass* instance is always in one of a set of enumerated modes.

-The modes for a *pclass* can be specifed in one of two ways:
+The modes for a *pclass* can be specified in one of two ways:

 * A vector of keywords
 * A map with a keyword entry for each mode and a value representing the *mode condition*.